ioBroker/ioBroker.socketio/README.md

 This adapter used by some WEB applications and adapters to communicate with ioBroker.

 ## Changelog
+### 0.1.6 (2015-01-08)
+* (bluefox) support of subscribe for different sockets.
+Support of socket names.
+Diagnostic info in socket.0.connected

 ### 0.1.5 (2015-01-07)
 * (bluefox) fix error with update of states and objects